Slashdot Log In

 Ohhh - but they were acting under official authority.
 That's so comforting.

 If you simply do not consent this isn't obstruction.
 If they acted improperly the evidence should be disallowed if it is actually found to be an illegal search.
-And t
+And they may be reprimanded for their behaviour.

 In this case, if the person called 911, there would be a recording where you could hear them being dragged off the porch and hear the gate being opened and closed.
 Proof that the person was not on public property as claimed.
 If someone is attempting a warrantless search, you can have it on record that you aren't giving them permission to enter the premesis, and have a recording of any threats that they make to you to force their way in.